< Back to blog

 Access, ease of use, and switching

-The browser interface is clean and the mobile app (iOS / android) makes on-site invoicing simple.
+The browser interface is clean and the mobile app (iOS or Android) makes on-site invoicing simple.
 Switching from Store A to Store B is one click, but dashboards remain siloed.
 Each subscription holds its own bank feeds, payroll, and expense tracking.

 Feature highlights and gaps for multi-entity